In Flames: Musical style and lyrical themes

 Foregone was widely considered to be a return to form by the band, with reviewers arguing it's the first album that successfully combined the "old" and "new" styles of the band.

 Legacy

-In Flames has influenced many bands.
-They have been especially influential on metalcore, with bands such as Darkest Hour, As I Lay Dying, and Still Remains naming them as a source of inspiration.
+In Flames are widely considered one of the pioneers of the melodic death metal sound, and have influenced many bands.
+They have been especially influential on metalcore, with bands such as Darkest Hour, As I Lay Dying, Trivium, Avenged Sevenfold, All That Remains and Still Remains naming them as a source of inspiration.
 They have also influenced a number of subsequent melodic death metal bands, including Insomnium, Omnium Gatherum, and Blood Stain Child.
+Nita Strauss has also listed In Flames as an inspiration in her playing and love of music.

 Miscellaneous

 Awards

 In Flames has been awarded four Grammis awards (the Swedish equivalent of the Grammy Awards) to date.
 In 2005, In Flames won their first Grammis award in the category of Best Hard Rock/Metal Album for Soundtrack to Your Escape.
 In 2006, In Flames won the Swedish Export Award, their second Grammis award.
 In Flames was the first metal band to ever win that award and the Swedish economy minister at the time, Thomas Östros, was quoted as saying "Thanks to In Flames, Sweden now have a metal band in the absolute world elite."
 In 2007, In Flames once again won the category of Best Hard Rock/Metal Album for Come Clarity.
 They have also won the "Best international Band" award from the Metal Hammer Golden Gods Awards in 2008.